Best Film for the Nikon N8008

 - Pharmacy or Big Box Store

-Assuming that you’re shooting a medium to high volume of film, there are a couple of actions that can be done to limit your costs.
+Assuming that you’re going through a medium to high volume of film, there are two things that you are capable of doing to limit your expenses.

 Bulk Loading Film

-Buying a roll of 100 feet of film and manually loading it into canisters by hand is one of the leading ways to cut costs.
+Investing in a bulk roll of 100 feet of film and manually loading in into canisters yourself is one of the most popular ways to cut costs.

-Take into account that you are limited to 100-foot rolls of black and white film.
-This is due to black and white film is a lot easier and less expensive to process at home.
+Another thing to keep in mind is that you’re going to be limited to bulk rolls of black & white film.
+This is due to the fact black & white film is easier and more affordable to develop yourself.

 Home Developing and Scanning

-All film can be processed at home.
-In fact, it is a great way to cut costs so that you can use more film with your Nikon N8008.
+All film can be developed at home.
+In fact it’s an intelligence option to spend less so you can shoot more film with your Nikon N8008.

-Black & white film is significantly simpler to develop.
-Temperature and development times are not as essential to do correctly with black and white films as they are for color negative or transparency film.
+Black and white film is much easier to develop yourself.
+Temperature and time are both not as crucial to get correct with black & white films as temperatures and time are for transparency or color negative.